hak8or/Embedded-Linux-System/AT91SAM9N12/USB.md

 ## The Issue

-When a rate change is requested, then the request gets propogated to relevant nodes in the clock tree.
-In our case, we are modfying ```fclk``` which is actually the USB peripheral **after** the PLL and USB clock divider.
+When a rate change is requested, then the request gets propagated to relevant nodes in the clock tree.
+In our case, we are modifying ```fclk``` which is actually the USB peripheral **after** the PLL and USB clock divider.
 To get the clock of the node, the operation ```recalc_rate()``` is called.
 For the PLL, we see that the cached values (from the struct) are not being used, and instead the hardware itself is queried.

 ```c
 static unsigned long clk_pll_recalc_rate(struct clk_hw *hw,